DEL-ORG/a1landry/README.md

-Terraform code to create an ec2 instance modules in AWS
+Terraform code to create modules